malev/pill/README.md

     Create and run temporal/local environments.

       $ pill init
+      $ pill run python your-script.py
       $ source pill in
       $ source pill out

 COMMANDS
-    init    Creates the .pill directory and create links. in      Modifies CONDA_DEFAULT_ENV and PATH to use the .pill directory and sets the PILL_NAME variable. out     Restores the previous CONDA_DEFAULT_ENV and PATH.
+    init    Creates the .pill directory and create links. run     Run a script in the context of the local pill. in      Modifies CONDA_DEFAULT_ENV and PATH to use the .pill directory and sets the PILL_NAME variable. out     Restores the previous CONDA_DEFAULT_ENV and PATH.
 Also